Optimizing for both search engines and users is one of the most important things you can do for your content.

 It doesn’t mean that each sentence needs to start on a new line, but the paragraphs should be arranged logically and have their own idea.
 Stick to small paragraphs (about 2-3 sentences).

-Use different formatting options, such as add bullet points, highlight text, change your font.
+Use different formatting options, such as bullet points, highlight text, and change your font.
 That makes it easier for mobile users to read the content and make your content less boring.

 6. Optimize meta description

 The meta description is a summary of your content that Google uses to show beneath your title in the search results.
 It is important to make it appealing and informative to encourage readers to click your blog post.

 The meta description should explain what your article is about and include your target keywords.
 The meta description length is between 155-160 characters.

 There’s no guarantee that the original meta description you’ve labored over will appear in the search results.

 So, the best solution is to figure out your target keyword and include it naturally in your meta description.
 If Google finds a match in your meta description, they will probably use your tag.

 Including and optimizing images in your content is a great way to effectively get your points across and improve the reader’s experience.
 Image optimization is similar to traditional SEO.